flix/book/src/structs.md

 }
 ```

-Here the identifier `id` is immutable and cannot be changed, whereas the `name`
+Here the identifier `id` is immutable and cannot be changed whereas the `name`
-and `email` fields can be changed over the lifetime of the struct value.
+and `email` fields can be changed over the lifetime of the struct instance.

 If we try to modify an immutable field: